<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Practice Makes Perfect

-There is no “right” way to film an informative video when it comes to mortgage marketing.
-Some mortgage professionals feel they’re better if they simply talk off the cuff.
-Others like to memorize a short script or even use a teleprompter app.
-The best strategy here is the one that works for you.
-However, that doesn’t mean you shouldn’t prepare.
+There is no “right” way to film a video when it comes to mortgage marketing.
+Some feel better talking off the cuff.
+Meanwhile, others like to memorize a short script or use a teleprompter app.
+The best strategy is the one that works for you.

 Broadcasting to the Masses